 The News You Can Use

-As you have likely heard, the district is planning to return to a hybrid learning model on Monday, February 1.
+We are excited to welcome students back in person for our hybrid learning model on Monday, February 1!
 This time frame allows our families and staff to arrange for childcare if necessary, and time for anyone out of town to make travel plans and self-quarantine if needed.
 While this is not a requirement at this time in Lake County or District 112, we will change our practices if health officials give us different guidance.

 Over the summer we worked hard to create protocols and procedures at Ravinia that would ensure we could exceed the expectations regarding social distancing and safety procedures during these times.
-Little will change in this regard when we return in February, but we will include reminders about our procedures and expectations in the News over the next two weeks.
-We will also share lists of materials that were sent home that will need to be returned when the students do soon.
+Little will change in this regard when we return in February.
+Click on the button below for more information about returning to school.

 We are excited to welcome our students and full staff back into the building next month!